higgintop/mood_music/README.md

 * Confirmation that entry has been edited successfully
 * When user lists entries and then enters the corresponding entry number, user is prompted about whether they want to edit
+* In edit mode, all 3 questions will be asked regardless of a yes/no answer

 ## Deleting a song recommendation
 ```